HPS masthead

 I travel a lot (at least once or twice a week) and will continue to do so in the foreseeable future.
 Obviously, I have to go through the metal detector at least twice for each trip.
 What effect does this radiation exposure have on me in the long run?

 The metal detector does not expose you to ionizing radiation, e.g., x rays; neither do the wands that are used for individual screening.
 Metal detectors operate by generating a low-intensity magnetic field that passes from one side of the detector to the other.
 If metal objects pass through that field, the magnetic field will induce a second field in the metal object.
 Since that second field is a disruption of the first field, the detector senses the change and sets off an alarm.
 Magnetic fields are a form of radiation, but they are called "nonionizing" radiation.
 This means that magnetic fields do not generate additional, damaging radiation the way that ionizing radiation (such as x rays) does.
 Magnetic fields below a certain intensity are considered to be safe in that they will not cause any biological damage to an individual.
 As a reference, MRI (magnetic resonance imaging) is considered safe and uses much higher magnetic field intensity than a metal detector.
-In summary, because of its nonionizing properties, the magnetic field generated in a metal detector will not cause harm to persons even with routine and/or repeated scanning.
+In summary, because of its nonionizing properties, the magnetic field generated in a metal detector will not cause harm to persons, even with routine and/or repeated scanning.

-The information and material posted on this Web site is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Web site.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.